 © 2018 Gary Schwartz.
 Published on the Schwartzlist on 30 April 2018.

 Last week Loekie and I celebrated our fiftieth wedding anniversary.
-To celebrate, all we could think of doing was to live a day in the home and work life we love so much, ending at the house of our son Baruch and his wife Sacha in Amsterdam, with their children Lola and Abel, and our daughter Ditke.
+To celebrate, all we could think of doing was to live a day in the home and work life we love so much, ending at the house of our son and his wife in Amsterdam, with their children and our daughter.

 We were married on 26 April 1968 in Brooklyn Borough Hall, with my late friends George Adoff as best man and Shlomo Bachrach as witness.
 We were treated to a wedding lunch, with ten more family and friends, at Ratner’s on Second Avenue by another friend we dearly miss, Leo Steinberg.